-See above language and reference the IECC 2009 with Georgia Amendments for further specification details.
+See above language and reference the IECC 2015 with Georgia Amendments for further specification details.

-- Up to 15 square feet of glazing or decorative glass may be exempt from this requirement. - Floor area must be calculated using RESNET standards for conditioned floor area.
+- The above chart references the 2015 IECC with Georgia Amendments.
+Where local code is more stringent defer to the higher performing U-factor or SHGC. - Up to 15 square feet of glazing or decorative glass may be exempt from this requirement. - Floor area must be calculated using RESNET standards for conditioned floor area.